shablcuShaluRai/drag_n_drop/README.md

 ## features
 User can drag and drop a div anywhere in the screen. for developing this feature, have used core concept of drag and droped, this project is developed by using hooks.

+## Is it Live?

+Yes, it is live here: https://shablcushalurai.github.io/drag_n_drop/